 This document proposes amendments to chapter 7.5 and chapter 7.6 to include Time Sensitive Networking in the P802.1CF specification.

 The first edition shows the outline of the proposed amendments and some initial content.

+The first revision contains further content added after the Nov 2017 plenary meeting.

+The second revision was created after the confcall on Nov 28 to better reflect the detailed procedures of service flow management aligned to the TSN configuration models.

+The third revision replaces all occurrences of ‘subscriber’.